Eating and drinkingLocal

 The best vegan cafes near Roman Road

-Here, we bring you a roundup of the tastiest vegan cafes around Roman Road, offering everything from budget-friendly brunches and plant-based BLT toasties to Moroccan-inspired salads.
-Whether you’re meeting a friend for a sweet treat over coffee, or doing your weekly shop, sticking to a plant-based diet has never been easier.
+Here, we bring you a roundup of the tastiest vegan cafes around Roman Road, offering everything from budget-friendly brunches to plant-based BLT toasties and Moroccan-inspired salads.
+From sweet treats and coffee to hearty meals and grocery shops, sticking to a plant-based diet has never been easier.

 The Gallery Café